 SSG Daniel Lister

 Growing up with a father in the military, Daniel Lister learned early on about the skills a Soldier needs to excel.
-When he found himself going down the wrong path, he joined the Army for the discipline and comradery.
+He joined the Army for the discipline and comradery.

 On June 2, 2010, Staff Sergeant Lister was serving as a combat engineer with the 57th Sapper Company, 27th Engineer Battalion, 20th Engineer Brigade in Wardak Province in Afghanistan.
 While checking for explosives during a dismounted route clearance patrol, SSG Lister stepped on an improvised explosive device (IED).
 He lost his left leg below the knee, and sustained severe damage to his right leg and left arm.
 He recovered in a stateside hospital for over a year before returning home to continue his recovery.